-Master of Arts in English Admission Requirements
+Master of Public Health Admission Requirements

 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Specific application requirements for the Graduate Program in English are:
+Specific admission requirements for the Graduate Program in Public Health are:

-- Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - Prerequisites - A minimum of 18 semester (27 quarter) units of study in English beyond the level of freshman composition with the grade of "C" or better - Three Recommendations completed on forms provided.
-At least one recommendation should be from an academic source.
-Family members and friends may not complete recommendations. - Comprehensive Essay that includes the following: - Purpose for entering the program - Long-term professional goals - Reasons for choosing to study at CBU - Successful Demonstration of Writing - Examples of writing competence include a major research paper or literary analysis - Successful interview with the Director of the Graduate Program in English
+- 1. Grade Point Average - A minimum 2.75 GPA for unconditional acceptance - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
+Prerequisite (completed with a "C" or better) - An introductory course in statistics - 4.
+Two Recommendations, completed on forms provided, from sources who can address your potential for success.
+Family members and friends may not complete recommendations - One recommendation should be from previous faculty or from a current employer if academic references are more than ten years old - One recommendation should be a personal reference - 5.
+Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - How this program will allow you to live your purpose in life - How your characteristics and goals are congruent with California Baptist University's mission - 6.
+Successful Interview with the Director of the Graduate Program in Public Health